vladlep/django-ckeditor/README.rst

 Django CKEditor
 ===============

-**NOTICE: django-ckeditor 5 has backwards incompatible code moves against 4.5.1.**

-File upload support has been moved to ckeditor_uploader.
-The urls are in ckeditor_uploader.urls, while for the file uploading widget you have to use RichTextUploadingField instead of RichTextField.

 **Django admin CKEditor integration.**
 Provides a ``RichTextField``, ``RichTextUploadingField``, ``CKEditorWidget`` and ``CKEditorUploadingWidget`` utilizing CKEditor with image uploading and browsing support included.